(LB6M) L3 Quick Guide

-Brocade's CLI is nearly 90% identical to Cisco, with the majority of the differences being related to VLAN configuration.
-This short intro will get you set up with an account, SSH, and an in-band IP for the switch on one VLAN.
-The Layer 3 firmware comes with all ports in VLAN 1 by default, so if you just need layer 2 switching, you can leave the VLAN/virtual interface config as-is and use the out of band management port to talk to the switch.
+Brocade's CLI is 80% identical to Cisco, with the majority of the differences being related to VLAN configuration.
+This guide will introduce you to the basics like vlans, SSH, inter-vlan routing, etc. The Layer 3 firmware comes with all ports in VLAN 1 by default, so if you just need layer 2 switching, you can leave the config as-is and use the out of band management port to talk to the switch.

 To enter the enable level:

-To make changes you'll need to enter the configure level:
+To make changes you'll need to then enter the configure level:

 Everything can be shortened as long as it doesn't match another command, so the below would also work instead of the above:

-You also have tab completion so if you're ever curious about a command, type it and hit tab, it'll give you a list of all arguments.
+You have tab completion - make use of it.
+If you're ever curious about a command or arguments it will take, just type it and hit tab, it'll give you info and options.
 You can also just hit tab with no text and it'll show you all commands available at the current level.